How to Make the Most of Your Sunday Meal Prep

-September is a busy time of year.
-After the lazy hazy days of summer, it’s hard to readjust to a schedule.
-But with school starting up and a slew of extracurricular activities to contend with, you have to hit the ground running.
-Here are our top tips for a successful Sunday prep that you can give a try.
+There’s no doubt that this is a busy time of year.
+With hectic schedules, it’s hard to fit everything in, and ordering take out becomes a desirable option.
+If you’d like to try and stay top of meals, here are our top tips for a successful Sunday prep that you can give a try.
 Follow them to a tee, and you and your family can enjoy a week of healthy fresh meals without losing your mind.

 MAKE A WEEKLY MENU & STICK TO IT